 7. Search for Private Collections of Papers.

-Often private collections of individuals’ papers are donated to libraries and archives.
-The information contained in these is quite varied by nature.
-I have found personal letters, county tax lists, wills, etc all within private collections.
-Talk with your state archivist and/or local librarian on available finding aids.
+Often private or special collections of individuals’ papers are donated to libraries and archives.
+The information contained in these is quite varied by nature and include personal letters, county tax lists, wills, business papers, photographs, etc all within private collections.
+Talk with your state archivist and/or local librarian on available finding aids for their specific collections.

 Tip: ArvhiveGrid is a fantastic resource for finding sources of information nationwide.